tdegeus/GooseFEM/docs/DynamicsDiagonal.rst

 *   **Discretized system** (``GooseFEM::Dynamics::Diagonal::Periodic``, ``GooseFEM::Dynamics::Diagonal::SemiPeriodic``).

     *   Defines the discretized system.
-    *   Computes the strain and the strain-rate, and writes them to the *element definition*.
+    *   Writes element positions, displacements, and velocity of all elements to the *element definition*.
-    *   Assembles the diagonal (inverse) mass matrix, the displacement dependent forces, and the velocity dependent forces from the *element definition*.
+    *   Assembles the diagonal (inverse) mass matrix, the displacement dependent forces, the velocity dependent forces, and the diagonal damping matrix from the element arrays computed in *element definition*.
     *   Provides time integrators.

 *   **Element definition** (``GooseFEM::Dynamics::Diagonal::SmallStrain::Qaud4``)

     Provides the element arrays by performing numerical quadrature.
-At the integration point the constitutive response is probed from the quadrature point definition.
+At the integration point the strain and strain-rate are computed and constitutive response is probed from the quadrature point definition.

 *   **Quadrature point definition**